ARTS ANALYSIS - 2018/9

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to analyse the arts and to express that analysis in clear, concise written form; it is also designed to expose students to a variety of critical analyses and enable them to productively compare, contrast, and negotiate multiple analyses.
-Students will therefore read a variety of critical analyses from across disciplines; they will learn to evaluate these samples and use them as models (where appropriate); and they will then produce a series of critical analyses involving at least two different disciplines.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to analyse the arts and to express that analysis in clear, concise and dialogic (debate) oral form; it is also designed to expose students to a variety of critical analyses and enable them to productively compare, contrast, and negotiate multiple analyses.
+Students will therefore read a variety of critical analyses from across disciplines and apply that reading to the analysis of different art form.
+Students will therefore learn to evaluate these frameworks and use them as models (where appropriate); they will then produce a series of critical analyses involving at least two different disciplines in relation to at least two art forms.

 Thus, the summative assessment for this module consists of: